LouisCE/fandom-challenge/README.md

 The contrast grid (above) helped in selecting harmonious shades and verifying accessibility standards for colour contrast ratios, ensuring that all users have a comfortable and visually engaging experience.

+Note that this colour scheme was used as a rough guide for how my project should look.
+I didn't adhere to it strictly and my ideas and preferences changed as my project evolved.

 ### Images

 For this project, I chose a distinct background image for each quiz category to create visual interest and help immerse players in the respective fandom: